Skip to Content

 Current Ocean Liners

-I haven’t taken a transatlantic cruise yet but when I do, I’d love it to be on the Queen Mary!
-She’s such an elegant ship and she deals very well with the bad weather which the Atlantic can often provide.
+I haven’t taken a Transatlantic cruise yet but when I do – I’d love it to be on Queen Mary 2!

 Ocean Liners as Hotels

-The Queen Mary, Queen Elizabeth 2, and SS Rotterdam are all ocean liners that are currently being used as floating hotels.
+The original Queen Mary, Queen Elizabeth 2, and SS Rotterdam are all Ocean Liners that are no longer in service but are currently being used as floating hotels.

 Queen Mary Ocean Liner Top Deck